Rokory/PSToolsAndSamples/README.md

 #### Invoke-BitsTransfer

 Simple cmdlet to start a synchronous download of a file using BITS.
-Demonstrates the usage of a progress bar.
+Demonstrates handling of multiple pipeline values and the usage of a progress bar.

 ### EOIpConfiguration